saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 This project has substantially enhanced SPF's capability to handle runtime exceptions, leading to a remarkable improvement in **SV-COMP benchmark scores**.

-The most notable achievement was the improvement in **SV-COMP Runtime Exception benchmark scores**, with the overall score increasing **from -3906 to 910** (maximum possible: 1327).
+The most notable achievement was the improvement in **SV-COMP Runtime Exception benchmark scores**, with the overall score for runtime exception mode increasing **from -3906 to 910** (maximum possible: 1327).

 This improvement was achieved through:
 - Reducing incorrect results from **278 → 2**
 - Increasing correct classifications from **275 → 492**
 - Completely eliminating incorrect false results from **278 → 0**
 - `2` is for the incorrect true results, [see logs](/logs/SPF-2.0/Date-26Aug/runtime-exception/)

+For reach safety mode you can observe slight changes in the results, with the score improving from `-606` to `-571` and a small reduction in incorrect results from `46` to `40`, unknowns got increased from `120` to `172`.

 <br>